tokenized/docs/intro-tokenized-protocol-messages.md

 ### 5. Enforcement Operations

 Enforcement operations provide the issuer the tools required to carry out enforcement orders.
 These enforcement orders can be at the direction of legal/law enforcement authorities, or simply due to the issuer's own rules or wishes.
 The instructions include fields to include records of enforcement instructions received from authorities (eg. court orders/warrants) to establish the justification for each enforcement order.
-Enforcement operations will likely work in coordination with authorities and KYC registries that link identity's to addresses.
+Enforcement operations will likely work in coordination with authorities and KYC registries that link identities to addresses.

 * [Order](../protocol/order)
 * [Freeze](../protocol/freeze)